Custom Music Software Development — Live Streaming, Online Jamming & Audio Tools

 Equalizer

-Use sliders to adjust the volume of specific frequency ranges: 32 Hz, 64 Hz, 125 Hz, 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, 8 kHz, and 16 kHz.
-Modify how everything sounds, including volume, noises, and the effect of moving closer or farther away.
-Save your settings and apply them to other calls.
+Use a 10-band parametric equalizer with sliders for specific frequency ranges: 32 Hz, 64 Hz, 125 Hz, 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, 8 kHz, and 16 kHz.
+Fine-tune your sound including volume, noise reduction, and proximity effects.
+Save custom EQ presets and apply them across sessions.
+We implemented this audio EQ system for iMind.com with preset management and real-time frequency visualization.

 Digital metronome display showing tempo set to 115.0 BPM with a yellow metronome icon.